Johann Sebastian Bach - Air on the G string - an easy piano tutorial.

-- Etudes (authors of know etudes are for example C. Gurlitt, H. Gnesin);
+- Etudes (authors of know etudes are for example C. Gurlitt, H. Gnesin)

-- Music pieces by J. S. Bach (in the initial stage these could be simple piano pieces from Anna Magdalena Notebook);
+- Music pieces by J. S. Bach (in the initial stage these could be simple piano pieces from Anna Magdalena Notebook)

-- Any of the popular melodies (for example one of the popular children songs);
+- Any of the popular melodies (for example one of the popular children songs)

 Each exercise begins from playing a scale.
-The first scales are in key C major or A minor or G major or E minor, since they are the easiest ones.
+The first scales are in key C major or a minor or G major or e minor, since they are the easiest ones.

-With a more serious approach to playing a piano it is worth purchasing a book, for example Adult All-In-One Course: Lesson-Theory-Technic: Level 1 by Willard A. Palmer, where all basic concepts or playing a piano are introduced.
+With a more serious approach to playing the piano it is worth purchasing a book, for example Adult All-In-One Course: Lesson-Theory-Technic: Level 1 by Willard A. Palmer, where all basic concepts or playing a piano are introduced.